JuliaHEP/UnROOT.jl/README.md

 The project is in early alpha prototyping phase and contributions are very welcome.

+Reading of raw basket data is already working for uncompressed and Zlib-compressed files.
+The raw data consists of two vectors: the bytes and the offsets, which can be reinterpreted using a custom type.

-At least the reading of the top level dictionary is already working, but everything is in a very early alpha stage, as mentioned above.
-Here is a quick demo of reading a simple branch containing a vector of integers using the preliminary high-level API:
+Everything is in a very early alpha stage, as mentioned above.

+Here is a quick demo of reading a simple branch containing a vector of integers using the preliminary high-level API, which works for non-jagged branches (simple vectors of primitive types):

 ```julia
 julia> using UnROOT